 A full transcript should be included with the application.

-MSc students will need to be competent in the following areas of mathematics and the below areas of statistics are essential.
+MSc students will need to be competent in the following areas of mathematics and the below areas of statistics is essential.

 - Mathematics - Calculus, functions of several variables, partial derivatives, constrained optimization using Lagrange multipliers, matrix algebra and linear equations.